cykadelix/Library-project/README.md

 3. Go to Manage employees
 4. Fill out the form at the top and hit submit

-## How to edit an employee:
+## How to edit/delete an employee:
-1. Login as manager and go to dashboard > manage employees
+1. Login as manager and go to dashboard.
+Click manage employees
-2. Press the edit button in the table of employees
+2. Press the edit button in the table of employees represented as a pen icon
 3. The form will fill out their user info
 4. Change the information and hit submit
+5. To delete an employee, click the trash icon instead of the pen icon and they will become inactive.

 ## How to generate reports:
 1. Login as an admin